Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Middle Tennessee Stats and Trends

-- The Blue Raiders have been underdogs by 10 points or more two times this year and have not covered the spread once.
+- The Blue Raiders have been underdogs by 10 points or more two times this season and have not covered the spread once.

-- Middle Tennessee's games this year have gone over the total in one out of three opportunities (33.3%).
+- Middle Tennessee's games this season have hit the over on one of three set point totals (33.3%).

-- When Middle Tennessee scores more than 22.5 points, it is 0-0-1 against the spread and 1-1 overall.
+- Middle Tennessee is 0-0-1 against the spread and 1-1 overall in games when it puts up more than 22.5 points.

 - The Blue Raiders have turned the ball over three times, four fewer times than the Thundering Herd have forced turnovers (7).